kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/Validation.md

 meaning this function is only suitable to work with int numbers.

-Wouldn't it be nice to have the same function to work with other kind of numbers: floats, decimals, etc. to avoid code duplication? [language primitives](http://msdn.microsoft.com/en-us/library/ee340276.aspx F#) which are based on "Member constraints" are to the rescue.
+Wouldn't it be nice to have the same function to work with other kind of numbers: floats, decimals, etc. to avoid code duplication?
+[F# language primitives](http://msdn.microsoft.com/en-us/library/ee340276.aspx) which are based on "Member constraints" are to the rescue.
 To make it even more reusable we split it into two functions: one is in `Extensions` module, and the other is in `Validation`.

 ```ocaml
 open LanguagePrimitives